Homage to my Gurus.

 (3) In each and every lifetime until I attain that, may even the sound of (the words) negativity and suffering never resound and may I come to enjoy the glories of an ocean of bliss and virtue.

-(4) Having obtained a supreme (human life) with respites and enrichments, endowed with belief in facts, joyful perseverance, and discrimination, may I rely on an excellent spiritual master and receive the essence of his guideline instructions.
+(4) Having obtained a supreme (human life) with respites and enrichments, endowed with belief in facts, perseverance and discrimination, may I rely on an excellent spiritual master and receive the essence of his guideline instructions.
 Practicing accordingly, without interference, may I enjoy the pure Dharma in all my lives.

 (5) Listening to scriptures and reasoning frees us from the obscurations of not knowing.
 Thinking about the quintessence teachings destroys the darkness of doubts.
 The light arising from meditation makes clear the abiding nature of reality, just as it is.
 May the illumination of my three wisdoms ever expand.